 Pharmacy Urgent Repeat Medicines Service

 If a person does not have a prescription for repeat medication and they need emergency supplies, they can pay for them at a local pharmacy.
 However, that costs a lot of money and that means that people often choose to contact an out-of-hours service or accident and emergency department if they feel the need for their medicines is urgent.
-During evenings and weekends, we've found that 2% of urgent care consultations are made up of clinical staff prescribing repeat medication to people and this increases to 4% over bank holiday periods.
-This takes up a lot of time for clinical staff.
+During evenings and weekends, we've found that 2% of urgent care consultations are made up of clinical staff prescribing repeat medication to people and these increase 4% over bank holiday periods and as patients will recognise this takes up a lot of clinical time.

 This scheme has influenced similar projects across England.
 This service has now been replaced by the national NHS Urgent Medicine Supply Advanced Service (NUMSAS).